How to Choose the Right SSL Certificate for Your Business

 - Best for: Websites with multiple subdomains.

-- Features: Secures a primary domain and all its subdomains (e.g.,
+- Features: A single Wildcard SSL certificate secures your main domain and all its subdomains (e.g.,

 - Pros: Cost-effective for businesses managing multiple subdomains.